-No User ReviewsWrite a review

 The Powermate PM4500DF is EPA approved, but NOT CARB-compliant.
 Thus, it cannot be purchased or sold in California.

-However, it features a spark arrestor, so it is adequate for use in forested areas.
+However, it features a spark arrestor and therefore, can be used in forested areas.

 The Powermate PM4500DF versus other generators